 We have taken a simple, but lightened up, cupcake recipe and added our two favourite Christmas spices, ginger and cinnamon, to make some Christmas Gingerbread Cupcakes that the whole family will love.
 It wouldn't be Christmas without some kind of gingerbread recipe would it?

 Cupcakes always go down well, at least in our house they do, and these gingerbread cupcakes are a must at Christmas time.
-Subtle notes of cinnamon and ginger, these are spiced to perfection.
+Subtle notes of cinnamon and ginger, these are spiced to perfection and make a delicious Christmas cupcake.

 Topped with a creamy icing and some festive faces, these would be great at a kids Christmas party!
 These are a great way to create some festive memories and traditions that hopefully they will carry on with their own children too.
 Feel free to add some extra cinnamon and ginger if you want it more warming and Christmassy.

-- A delicious festive treat - We are all about the baking at Christmas time and this is one of our favourites.
+- A delicious festive treat - We are all about the baking at Christmas time and these gingerbread cupcakes are one of our favourites.
 The combination of ginger and cinnamon just screams Christmas!

 - Low in calories - Thanks to a couple of healthy swaps (like using Greek yoghurt), these are just 204 calories a cupcake.